blak3r/photo-booth/README.md

 photo-booth also provides a web application by running a webserver.
 Every newly taken photo gets immediately pushed to the webapp.
 From there it's easy for your guests to download their photos.
 There's also the option to leave a e-mail address for sending the photos afterwards.
 You only have to provide a Wi-Fi hotspot.

 Because of the use of gphoto2 it works with nearly any camera like plug and play.
-A list of supported devices can be found [here](http://gphoto.org/proj/libgphoto2/support.php).
+A list of supported devices can be found [here](http://gphoto.org/proj/libgphoto2/support.php). __Please

-Note: photo-booth does **not** work with Raspberry Pi camera module!
+#### Notable Unsupported Devices:
+1. Raspberry Pi Camera Module (IS NOT SUPPORTED).
+2. Webcams: such as the one built into your laptop or Logitech USB Webcams (ARE NOT SUPPORTED).

 ## Installation